raentena/MSSQL-Linux-Container-Kubernetes/lab/mod08/lab04/readme.md

 4. If the deployment is successful, you will receive information on the SQL BDC cluster endpoint
     > **NOTE:** You can execute this command `azdata bdc endpoint list -o table` to view the endpoint details

-5. You can use SSMS and Azure Data Studio to connect to SQL Server Master Instance Front-End and SQL Server Master Readable Secondary Replicas .
+5. You can use SSMS  to connect to SQL Server Master Instance Front-End and SQL Server Master Readable Secondary Replicas .
 Note the IP  and Port number
     > **NOTE:** username: **admin** password: **Pa55w0rd2019**

 #### Deploy Sample Database to BDC